SourceQuartet/visitor-log/README.md

  * `page`: The Page where the visitor is
  * `useragent`: The useragent of the visitor
  * `user`: The UserID of the visitor

-## What's with an "Who's online page"?
-It's really easy to add one by yourself but Visitor-Log provides you already a very simple one: simply add `@include("visitor-log::online")` to your blade template where you want.
-And the best: It's ready to look nice with bootstrap